01joja/project-mirror-E7020E/presentation.md

 - The computer polls the mouse.
 - The mouse button 1, 2 and 3, (left, right, middle) uses HID,
 - The x and y posistions gets coverted to 8 bit, and sent using HID.
-- Sidebuttons are internally and iterates through a set of RBG settings.
+- Sidebuttons are mouse button 4,5 and works as forward and backwards.
-- The DPI buttons changes the DPI internally,

 ## Evaluation
 ##### Major